HyesungKo/linux/readme-assignment4.md

 ### Question 3.
 What did you learn from the count of exits?
 Was the count what you expected?
 If not, why not?

+When I compared the total number of exit of VM with EPT and VM without EPT, VM without EPT exited almost 10 times more than VM with EPT.
+In terms of the comparison of cycles of total exits, VM without EPT took almost 9 times more cycle than VM with EPT.
+I expected the result above because VM without EPT (shadow paging) was supposed to perform vm-exit more than VM with EPT (nested paging).

+### Question 4.
+What changed between the two runs (ept vs no-ept)?

+Only no-EPT
+0xe ................
+0x3a

+only EPT
+0x30 0x31

+Same
+0xa 0xc